-- Cases reported to Student Conduct/Title IX coordinator (all resulting in required appointments with counselors and warnings): - Academic Year 2015-2016: Three cases of misconduct reported that involved drugs/alcohol. - Cases reported to Public Safety & Security:
+- Cases reported to Student Conduct/Title IX coordinator (all resulting in required appointments with counselors and warnings): - Calendar Year 2017: One case of misconduct reported that involved drugs/alcohol, resulting in probation.
+Case did not occur on clery geography, so it was not included as a data element on the ASR. - Cases reported to Public Safety & Security: